 Each Quaker has an equal right to contribute to any decision being made.
 Decisions are made in a process similar to consensus.
 Quakers refer to it as ‘seeking the will of God’.

 We are all equal but different and those differences should be celebrated.
 Our aim as Quakers is to appeal to the goodness inside each person and to help it to grow.

-See also the First Nations Peoples Committee, and our statements on marriage equality, which includes the recent Open Letter on Marriage Equality, written in light of the national postal survey being conducted on marriage rights.
+See also the First Nations Peoples Committee, and our public statement on marriage equality, and the Open Letter on Marriage Equality, written in light of the national postal survey conducted on marriage rights.